-Darrell Barrett Salon and Spa provided all complimentary treatments for me.
+Darrell Barrett Salon and Spa provided me with a complimentary American Wave treatment.
 All thoughts and opinions are my own.

 If someone said they wanted to give you a perm, would your face look something like this?